pohepie/pohepie/faq.md

 ## General Harry Potter FAQ
   - **How did you find out about the series?** *I was a huge fan of the series as a kid, recently decided to revisit the classic games.*
 ## Harry Potter 2 PC FAQ
-  - **Why does Harry look like that?** *Chungus refers to a speedrun category around the* ``set harry fatness 1000`` *cheat in the game which changes the behavior of Harry so that whenever he jumps or falls he creates an explosion which casts all spells around him.
-The idea of the category is to beat the game on Any% without casting any spells with the wand and instead only using the Chungus explosions.*
+  - **Why does Harry look like that?** *Chungus% refers to a speedrun category around the* ``set harry fatness 1000`` *cheat in the game which changes the behavior of Harry so that whenever he jumps or falls he creates an explosion which casts all spells around him.
+The idea of the category is to beat the game on Any% without casting any spells with the wand and instead only using the Chungus explosions.
+The category has an amazing history explained here: https://www.youtube.com/watch?v=pB9eXTwvSIM*
-  - **Why is Harry chonky?**